I’m being bullied: a guide for 9 – 13 year olds by M. Dew

 Specially written for 9 – 13 year olds, this book faces the issues around bullying, prompts thinking about situation and experiences and offers support in finding appropriate ways of taking control.

+Mandy has been picked on at school for as long as she can remember.
+That's why she is delighted when cheeky, daring, full-of-fun Tanya picks her as a friend.
 Mum isn't happy - she thinks Tanya's a BAD GIRL and a bad influence.
 Mandy's sure Tanya can only get her out of trouble, not into it... or could she?

 paperback, Hachette Children's Books (2006)

 Most books about bullying tell children how to act without addressing how they feel.
 But the usual advice to 'ignore it' or 'say something smart' is doomed to fail, as you can't act brave and confident if you feel stressed and helpless inside.

 Jenny Alexander's approach is to develop readers' psychological defences.
 Through an entertaining mix of exercises, quizzes and fictional scenarios, she combines common sense with simple cognitive therapy techniques, to build up children's self esteem.
 Her tone is humorous and upbeat, but always sensitive to the reader's feelings.
 This new, updated edition takes account of recent technologies such as texting, MSN and bluejacking, which are increasingly abused by bullies.

 ISBN 13: 9780340911846 | ISBN 10: 0340911840

 Wise Guides: bullying by M Elliot

 Offers advice on self-assertiveness, making friends and dealing successfully with bullies.
 Contains real-life examples and quotes from celebrities who were once victims.
 It also offers advice to bullies.